 One of the biggest issues with sunscreen and darker skin is that a lot of formulas tend to leave a white cast or look ashy, even when they are fully blended in.
 Thankfully, though, a lot of innovation has happened in the sunscreen world and there are now a lot of formulas out there that work beautifully on darker skin.
 As a general rule of thumb, those with darker skin will want want to seek out chemical formulas.
 “Chemical sunscreens that contain avobenzone absorb into the skin and protect the skin by changing UV rays into heat, says Davidson.
 “These sunscreens tend to blend into darker skin better without leaving behind a white hue.”

 One big caveat though: Don’t think mineral sunscreens can’t be used on darker skin tones!
-100% Mineral Matte Screen SPF 40 is – like the name suggests – a completely mineral formula that used zinc oxide and titanium dioxide to protect skin from the sun, plus butterfly bush extract to protect from blue light.
+100% Mineral Matte Screen SPF 40 is – like the name suggests – a completely mineral formula that used zinc oxide and titanium dioxide to protect skin from the sun.
 The formula itself comes in one translucent tint, which allows it to bypass the whole white cast problem you typically find with mineral sunscreens.
 If you have more sensitive skin or oily skin and you’re looking for a matte finish, then this guy is the way to go.

 Finally, if you’re looking for an SPF to wear while working out, then Everyday Sunscreen SPF 50 is a great one.
 It’s a clean chemical formula that’s fast absorbing without leaving a heavy, white cast.
 It’s also water-resistant for up to 80 minutes, which means it won’t run into your eyes or leave white streaks behind when you really start sweating.